My journey in the restoration process for my 65 MG Midget is over. I sold her. But, that doesn't diminish the lessons I learned and am still learning.

 we exploit the earth we exploit people and cause untold suffering.
 Working for

-the earth is not a way to get rich, it is a way to be rich.
+the earth is not a way to get rich, it is a way to be rich. - The first living cell came into being nearly 40 million centuries ago, and

 its direct descendants are in all of our bloodstreams.
 Literally you are